 You can get the same result with a "view-through conversion" (described in the section above) as opposed to a "click-through conversion."

-As of May 21, 2018, only a small group of vendors are certified for measurement on YouTube: comScore, DoubleVerify, IAS, MOAT, Nielsen, Kantar, Research Now, and Google (including Google Marketing Platform).
-For Video ads, Google Ads no longer accepts third-party ad tracking pixels that are not from one of these vendors or that make unapproved fourth-party calls to other vendors.
+As of May 21, 2018, only a small group of vendors are certified for measurement on YouTube: comScore, DoubleVerify, IAS, MOAT, Nielsen, Kantar, Dynata, and Google (including Google Marketing Platform).
+Google Ads no longer accepts third-party ad tracking pixels that aren't from these vendors, or that make unapproved fourth-party calls to other vendors.

 - Video campaigns feature more robust performance data than video ads in the Ad gallery.
 Learn more

 - Download free clicks data for additional ad interactions reporting.